On the Effectiveness and Generalization of Race Representations for Debiasing High-Stakes Decisions: Introduction

 Finally, we investigate whether LLMs dedicate the same subspace for race across different decision tasks.
 We find mixed results, as the race subspace in \admissions can be used to debias \hiring, but changing the prompt template in \admissions or explicitly providing race can cause our debiasing approaches to fail.
 The generalization results are even weaker in the case of LLaMA.
 These findings suggest that LLMs may represent race differently even with slight task modifications, which calls for more research into understanding why this happens and whether universal debiasing methods are possible.

-In summary, our main contributions include: \begin{itemize}[leftmargin=*,itemsep=0pt,topsep=-2pt] \item We introduce \admissions and \hiring as simplified tasks and datasets for evaluating LLMs' implicit racial biases. \item We demonstrate the ineffectiveness of prompt engineering in debiasing. \item We find ``race subspaces'' using distributed alignment search, and successfully debias models via representation-based interventions. \item We discover limited generalizability in the race subspaces, indicating a challenge to the generalizability of LLM bias mitigation research. \end{itemize} We will release code and data upon publication.
+In summary, our main contributions include: \begin{itemize}[leftmargin=*] \item We introduce \admissions and \hiring as simplified tasks and datasets for evaluating LLMs' implicit racial biases. \item We demonstrate the ineffectiveness of prompt engineering in debiasing. \item We find ``race subspaces'' using distributed alignment search, and successfully debias models via representation-based interventions. \item We discover limited generalizability in the race subspaces, indicating a challenge to the generalizability of LLM bias mitigation research. \end{itemize} We release code and data at \url{https://github.com/ChicagoHAI/llm-prediction-bias}.

-\section{Related work}
+\section{Related Work}

 Our work sits at the intersection of several active research areas: fairness and bias in NLP, prompt engineering, and mechanistic interpretability.

 \para{Fairness and Bias in NLP.} The increasing deployment of LLMs in real-world applications comes with concerns about fairness and bias~\citep{tamkin2023evaluating}, including gender~\citep{bolukbasi2016man, zhao2018gender, rudinger2018gender, sheng2019woman}, race~\citep{shaikh2022second, an2024large}, and other sensitive attributes.
 These biases can manifest in different ways, from stereotyping associations to discriminatory decisions in downstream tasks.
 Prior works have explored various techniques to measure and mitigate them, including data augmentation, bias-aware training objectives, and post-training interventions~\citep{gallegos2024bias}.
 Our work builds upon prior work on debiasing semantic representations~\citep{bolukbasi2016man, kurita2019measuring}, with a focus on LLMs.